arewhyaeenn/COMP_150_LAB_7_PILLARS_OF_OOP/README.md

 ## Task 4

 Write me a nice note.
 It might be about that goofy `InputHandler` class above.
 It might be about my outstanding hairdo.
 If you are in one of my classes, submit it with your lab.
 If not, write it on a napkin and burn it in a small metal or glass container, and then howl at the sky for precisely ten seconds and your message will be delivered to me by the owl or butterfly nearest you at its earliest convenience.
+Note that constructive criticism does not qualify as "nice" and will not receive points.

 ## Task 5

-If you're not **very familiar** with cartesian and polar coordinates, check out [this video](https://www.youtube.com/watch?v=L4v98ZZft68) (or any of the HUNDREDS youtube video on the topic).
+If you're not **very familiar** with cartesian and polar coordinates, check out [this video](https://www.youtube.com/watch?v=L4v98ZZft68) (or any of the literally hundreds of youtube video on the topic).

-I will record the zoom hours and add another video [here](), discussing these two coordinate schemes among other lab elements.
+I will record the zoom hours and add another video [here]()(not recorded yet), discussing these two coordinate schemes among other lab elements.

 Download [point.zip](./point.zip).
 Read the `Point` `interface` defined in `Point.java`.
 You will refer to it throughout this task, as it contains descriptions of all methods.
 You must implement these methods in the provided `PolarPoint` and `CartesianPoint` classes.